 The Chatham Islands health centre at Waitangi, managed by the Hawke’s Bay district health board, provides medical services.

 There are primary schools at Te One, Kāingaroa and Pitt Island.
-The latter two both had fewer than 10 pupils in 2015, while Te One was much bigger.
+The latter two had fewer than 10 pupils in 2015, while Te One was much bigger.

 Up to 44 passengers can be carried in the Convair 580, but usually there is a major cargo component of live crayfish and processed fish that reduces available seating.